Back to Main. Beware of spoilers!

 - I'm Not Afraid of You: Won't work on Robot Santa.

-- Impossibly Delicious Food: In Fry And The Slurm Factory, Fry is put in a death trap to drink concentrated slurm until his stomach bursts.
+- In Fry And The Slurm Factory, Fry is put in a death trap to drink concentrated Slurm until his stomach bursts.
 He can't stop eating it, even long enough to save his friends.
 When Leela frees him from it by dumping it down the sewer, Fry tries to chew his own arms off to follow it.

 - The entire Earth ends up with an addiction to Popplers.
 They're so delicious, people even have a hard time stopping eating them when they find out the truth behind what they are.
 Then again, in a society that has "Soylent Cola", that is not that surprising.